 To how much your determination, hard work, and persistence last en route to your first published work.

 Your first book.

-How To Start Writing Your First Book
+How To Write Your First Book?

 I started my writing journey as a pantser, which means I sit in front of my laptop and start writing without plans.
 I don’t deny that humble beginning.